rubyreferences/rubyref/_src/README.md

 * content editing, in `content` folder (that was written specifically for this reference), I am Ukrainian :)
 * content structuring review and discussion;
-* review of content convered from RDoc, in search for broken formatting and updating scripts to make it cleaner (for example, Regexp chapter definitely have some minor problems).
+* review of content converted from RDoc, in search for broken formatting and updating scripts to make it cleaner (for example, Regexp chapter definitely have some minor problems).

 ## Credits and licenses